-The Provider agrees to the provisions of all applicable state and federal law and declares and represents that it meets the eligibility requirements for a Service Provider under this Agreement.
+The Provider agrees to the provisions of 7 AAC 81, Grant Services for Individuals (Appendix A) as well as all applicable state and federal law; and declares and represents that it meets the eligibility requirements for a Service Provider under this Agreement.
 The Provider must include, on the Agreement's signature page, it's current State of Alaska Business License number with a line of business appropriate to the Provider Agreement Services.